kvnglb/netargparse/docs/README.md

 # CLI commands
 The script using NetArgumentParser can be run in two modes
 - Standalone (also called main): `python <file> main <arg> <val> <arg1> <val1> ...`
   The script just behaves like it would when using the ArgumentParser of the standard library argparse.
+The handling of arguments is up to the host shell.
 - API (also called nap): `python <file> nap [-h] [-i IP] -p PORT [--http]` with
   ```
   -h, --help            show this help message and exit